sagiadinos/garlic-proxy/README.md

-# basil-proxy
+# garlic-proxy
-Basil is a Reverse Proxy for Digital Signage Media Player based on SMIL
+Garlic-proxy is a Reverse Proxy for [Digital Signage Player](https://smil-control.com/magazine/what-is-a-digital-signage-player/) based on SMIL

 ## Why a special proxy solution?

-Sometimes you need to operate a group of Digital Signage Player (e.g. in a super market), but you have only a slow internet connection.
+Sometimes you need to operate a group of Digital Signage Player (e.g. in a super market or shopping mall), but you have only a slow internet connection.
 In some cases a common proxy solution like [mod_proxy](https://httpd.apache.org/docs/2.4/mod/mod_proxy.html) could help.
 But there are a cases where that's not enough.

-### Basil can be useful if...
+### Garlic-Proxy can be useful if...

 * you have same files with different names e.g. for reporting or security reasons.
 A standard proxy cannot differentiate in this case.
 Basil can!
 * you want to update content at specific times (e.g. only during the night), but your clients do not support this.